 Outdoors, encourage beneficial insects to visit your yard by not using insecticides or herbicides which can kill or harm them.
 Ladybugs, parasitic wasps, lacewings and syrphid flies think mealybugs are delicious.
 Ladybugs can be purchased online and released into your yard.
-Just be aware that once they have eaten all of the mealybugs, they will fly away in search of more rather than waiting around to see if more will appear.
+Just be aware that once they have eaten all of the mealybugs, they will fly away in search of food rather than waiting around to see if more will appear.

 Most plants can tolerate mild infestations of mealybugs but when they become too numerous, they can literally suck the life out of your valuable plants or houseplants.
-Protect your home and yard from these insects using simple, organic steps.
+Protect your home and yard from these insects using these simple, organic steps.

 © 2017 Caren White